openequella/openequella.github.io/guides/ContributionUserGuide.md

 8. Select the Add a resource link again, then select URL then click Next.
 The Add a URL page displays.
 9. Enter the URL (e.g. http://www.equella.com) and click Add .
 The Edit URL details page displays.
-The Display name can be changed to something more meaningful than the actual web address if required (e.g. EQUELLA website), but the Website address must be prefixed with http://, not just www, or it won’t work.
+The Display name can be changed to something more meaningful than the actual web address if required (e.g. openEQUELLA website), but the Website address must be prefixed with http://, not just www, or it won’t work.
 10. Click Save to return to the Learning resources wizard page.
 The added website link now displays in the list.
 11. Select the Add a resource link again, and this time select YouTube then click Next.
 The Add YouTube page displays.
-Enter an appropriate search term (e.g. equella) in the Search text box then click Search YouTube.
+Enter an appropriate search term (e.g. openEQUELLA) in the Search text box then click Search YouTube.
 Matching search results from YouTube display.

 12. Select the required YouTube video then click Add .
 The Edit YouTube details page displays.
 The Display name can be changed if required.
 13. Click Save to return to the Learning resources wizard page.
 The Added link now displays in the list.